KUMAR-REDDY-BAVANASI/helm-chart-nginx/README.md

 # helm-chart-nginx

+# if you want to install helm chart in k8s cluster

 helm install <release-name> . [or] -f your repo/values.yaml

-# if you want uninstall helm chart in k8s cluster
+# if you want to  uninstall helm chart in k8s cluster

 helm uninstall <release-name>